opendistro/for-elasticsearch-docs/docs/pa/api.md

 Performance Analyzer uses a single HTTP method and URI for all requests:

 ```
-GET <endpoint>/_performanceanalyzer/metrics
+GET <endpoint>:9600/_opendistro/_performanceanalyzer/metrics
 ```

+Note the use of port 9600.
 Then you provide parameters for metrics, aggregations, dimensions, and nodes (optional):

 ```
 ?metrics=<metrics>&agg=<aggregations>&dim=<dimensions>&nodes=all"